cornell-netlab/pifo-trees-artifact/README.md

 2. `docker run -it --rm ghcr.io/cornell-netlab/pifo-trees:latest`
 3. Then, in the container, run `dune build` to build the project.

+> Note, we have recevied reports of an ignorable warning when running this on a M2 "Apple Silicon" Macs.
+If you see this warning, you can safely ignore it.
+WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

 #### To Build Locally

 1. Install our prerequisites: